 Family Empowerment Program

-Interfaith’s Family Empowerment Program is a 16-week program designed for individuals who are unemployed or struggling financially.
-Our new Family Empowerment Program allows families, who do not reside with us, to have access to Interfaith’s resources including career coaching, free childcare, an optional housing loan, financial coaching and counseling services.
+Interfaith’s Family Empowerment Program is designed for individuals who are unemployed or struggling financially.
+Our new Family Empowerment Program allows families, who do not reside with us, to have access to Interfaith’s resources including career coaching, free childcare, optional rental and/or utility assistance, financial coaching and counseling services.

 The program is designed to Eliminate Barriers by providing the help needed to become stable, Equip Parents to obtain higher-paying jobs and save money while reducing debt, Educate Children through free on-site childcare for children 0-18 as well as after-school and summer programs and Empower Families by providing all these services on one, DART-accessible site.
 To apply for this program, please click the button below and complete the questionnaire.